Salable/node-sdk/docs/versioned_docs/version-2.1.0/licenses/create.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Check License
+# Create License

-This method returns the capabilities assigned to a granteeId or product.
+This method will create a new adhoc license to allow Specific IDs to use your product.

 ## Code Sample